k8ssandra/k8ssandra/docs/content/en/docs/getting-started/site-engineer/_index.md

 For details on all nodetool commands, see [The nodetool utility](https://docs.datastax.com/en/cassandra-oss/3.x/cassandra/tools/toolsNodetool.html).

-## Access K8ssandra utilities

-K8ssandra includes the following bundled and customized utilities:

-* [Prometheus](https://prometheus.io/) a standard metrics collection and alerting tool.
-* [Grafana](https://grafana.com/) a set of pre-configured dashboards displaying important K8ssandra metrics.
-* [Cassandra Reaper](http://cassandra-reaper.io/) an easy interface for managing K8ssandra cluster repairs

-In this section you'll configure port forwarding so you can access those utilities and take a brief look at their highlights.

-### Configure port forwarding
+## Configure port forwarding {#port-forwarding}

+In order to access Cassandra utilities outside of the K8s cluster, if you don't have an Ingress setup as described in [Configure Ingress]({{< relref "/docs/topics/ingress" >}}), you'll need to configure port forwarding.

-Begin by getting a list of your K8ssandra K8s pods and ports:
+Begin by getting a list of your K8ssandra K8s services and ports:

 ```bash
 kubectl get services